babesz42/babesz42/README.md

 # Hi there 👋

 ## *Data Science in Business BSc* student, in Corvinus University of Budapest
+## This github profile is where I upload my projects
 <!--
 **babesz42/babesz42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.